 Whitewater rafting is one of the most adventurous things to experience.
 If you want your trip to be thrilling, you should try a destination where you can go river rafting.
 River rafting has become the talk of the town as it is the best way to experience the natural beauty of the planet Earth.

 Whitewater rafting has many degrees of rafting and depends on the risk involved in a particular rafting journey.
 These rivers are divided into various classes.
-The division is done because of the customer preference as some prefer class I whitewater rafting which is calm and composed.
+The division is done because of customer preference, as some prefer to type I whitewater rafting, which is calm and composed.

 Globally, you will find infinite options for choosing a destination for whitewater rafting.
-But the US has the maximum number of whitewater rafting destinations in the entire world, especially the North American region.
+However, the US has the maximum number of whitewater rafting destinations worldwide, especially the North American region.

 - 1. Colorado River, Arizona